UNAMalla 6

 Installation Instructions

-1. Install Jupyter Notebook 6 and its WebIO extension via Conda.
+1. Enter the repl by pressing the backspace key.
+Install Jupyter Notebook 6 and its WebIO extension via Conda.

 julia> using Conda; Conda.add("notebook=6.4.8";channel="conda-forge");